k4tsuya/food-vendor-allergen-manager/README.md

   * `search` – case-insensitive partial match on item name
   * `exclude_allergens` – exclude items containing any of the given allergen codes (repeatable, e.g. `?exclude_allergens=gluten&exclude_allergens=milk`)
   * `meat_types` – only include items containing at least one of the given meat type codes (repeatable)
+  * `categories` – only include items in one of the given categories (repeatable)
 * `GET /gluten-free` – list items with no gluten allergen (paginated)
 * `GET /allergens` – list all known allergens
 * `GET /meat-types` – list all known meat types (empty if meat tracking is disabled)
+* `GET /categories` – list all distinct categories currently assigned to at least one item
 * `GET /items/pdf?language=nl|en` – generate a downloadable PDF file of the allergen matrix
 * `GET /health` – reports whether the API and database are reachable